-Lyndon is Ulster Convenor for the Native Irish Honey Bee Society and has served on its Executive Committee for several years.
+Lyndon served on the Executive Committee of the Native Irish Honey Bee Society for several years and acted as Convenor for Ulster.
 He was Public Relations Officer for Armagh and Monaghan BKA, 2014-2017.

 Author of “the BAD BEEKEEPERS Club”, Bill Turnbull introduces himself to his readers with the following words:

 “Hello.
 My name is Bill, and I’m a Bad Beekeeper.
 A really Bad Beekeeper.
 I’ve done things with bees.
 Terrible things.
 Things you wouldn’t understand unless you were a beekeeper yourself.”

 Bill is however, a fantastic former INIB President.
 He and wife Sesi have faithfully attended almost every INIB Annual Conference and Honey Show during his tenure.
 On each occasion, Bill has served as an eloquent and humorous MC wearing his bespoke, patchwork waistcoat and INIB Chain-of-office with aplomb!

 Outside beekeeping circles, Bill is perhaps best known for having been a presenter on Radio and for BBC Breakfast, joining the programme as a reporter in 1998.
 He was a presenter from 2001 to 2016.
 His first film for the programme was about Wild Flowers.

 In 2005, Bill completed the London Marathon wearing a beekeeping suit and in the process, raised £3500.00 for the Bees for Development Trust.
 He completed in the third series of Strictly Come Dancing and is reputed to have told his professional dance partner, Karen Hardy, that he had an innate resistance to being told what to do.
 In this, Bill has much in common with honeybees ….